A Geometric View of Closure Phases in Interferometry: THE INTERFEROMETRY CONTEXT

-Figure~\ref{fig:triad-fringes-v2} shows the ideal fringes, $F_{ab}(\hat{\boldsymbol{s}},\lambda)$, in the image plane in direction-cosine coordinates, ($\ell, m$), given by Equation~(\ref{eqn:fringe}) for the three modeled array element spacings and the corresponding visibilities shown in Figure~\ref{fig:antpos}.
-The $+$ symbol marks the phase center (origin).
+Figure~\ref{fig:triad-fringes-v2} shows the ideal fringes, $F_{ab}(\hat{\boldsymbol{s}},\lambda)$, in the image plane in direction-cosine coordinates, ($\ell, m$), given by Equation~(\ref{eqn:fringe}) for the modeled 3-element array and the corresponding visibilities shown in Figure~\ref{fig:antpos}.
+The $+$ symbol marks the phase centre (origin).
 The fringe NPCs, described by Equation~(\ref{eqn:npc}), are shown in line styles corresponding to those in Figure~\ref{fig:antpos}.
 The black line in each panel denotes the principal NPC ($n_{ab}=0$) of the corresponding fringe.
 The various gray lines denote the secondary NPCs ($|n_{ab}|>0$) of the fringes.
-The positional offset, $\delta s_{ab}(\lambda)$, of the principal fringe NPC from the phase center is shown by the magenta segments and corresponds to $\phi_{ab}(\lambda)$ (the principal visibility phase) according to Equation~(\ref{eqn:perpendicular-phase-offset}).
-In the case of uncalibrated visibilities, these phase offsets also include the corruption due to the complex voltage gains, $\xi_a(\lambda)$, of the array elements.
+The positional offset, $\delta s_{ab}(\lambda)$, of the principal fringe NPC from the phase centre is shown by the magenta segments and corresponds to $\phi_{ab}(\lambda)$ (the principal visibility phase) according to Equation~(\ref{eqn:perpendicular-phase-offset}).
+In the case of uncalibrated or imperfectly calibrated visibilities, these phase offsets also include the corruptions, $\xi_b(\lambda)-\xi_a(\lambda)$, arising from the complex gains of the array elements.